Miss Holmes – Special Educational Needs Co-ordinator

 • Organising training for staff so they are aware and confident about how to meet the needs of your child and others within our setting.

 - The day to day management of all aspects of the academy, this includes the support for children with SEN and/or disabilities.
-He will give responsibility to the SENCO and class teachers but is still responsible for ensuring that your child’s needs are met.
-He must make sure that the Academy Advisory Board is kept up to date about any issues in the school relating to SEND.
+She will give responsibility to the SENCO and class teachers but is still responsible for ensuring that your child’s needs are met.
+She must make sure that the Academy Advisory Board is kept up to date about any issues in the school relating to SEND.

 AAB Member: Lisa Chalmers is responsible for: